Iteration

 Sometimes we just want to repeat the code block, and we don't even use the temporarily-assigned

 variable.
-The example below doesn't use the temporarily-assigned variable size
+The example below doesn't use the temporarily-assigned variable size, so the values

 of the numbers in the list don't matter.
 All that matters is how many numbers there are in the list.